simonchen/atlx/README.md

 A lightweight library that reconstruct the core of [ATL](https://msdn.microsoft.com/en-us/library/3ax346b7.aspx), and provide some foundational classes like [MFC](https://en.wikipedia.org/wiki/Microsoft_Foundation_Class_Library)(Microsoft Foundational Classes) make you easily manage User Interfaces such as Window, Dialog, View(and Scrollable View), other **Limited** kinds of control like Static box, Input box, Check box, Radio box, Button, Progress bar, Slider control, Hotkey control.

 The aim **IS** to simplify the usage for save time to develop User Interfaces for windows desktop application.
-The aim is **NOT** to provide a framework like [Model-View-Controller mode](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), thus, the library is only facing the people who wanted to build a primary or middle-difficut User Interfaces as quickly as possible.
+The aim is **NOT** to provide a framework like [Model-View-Controller mode](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 The people who ever been familar with MFC/ATL/[STL](https://en.wikipedia.org/wiki/Standard_Template_Library)(Standard Template Library) will be more easily to use this library.